Can we talk about Pay-to-Play for a moment?

-2. With better national leadership focusing on reforming and improving the youth soccer culture – we will reap positive cultural improvements that will result in tackling some of the prevalent issues rampant within our current Pay-to-Play model.
+2. With increased collaboration within national leadership focusing on reforming and improving the youth soccer culture – we will reap positive cultural improvements that will result in tackling some of the prevalent issues rampant within our current Pay-to-Play model.

 3. The geographic size of our country presents some real and significant roadblocks to lowering the cost of our top youth talent to compete based on travel expenses alone.

-4. When we discuss making youth soccer more affordable, we are talking about completely altering the financial model most of our clubs are reliant upon to remain a viable business entity.
+4. When we discuss making youth soccer more affordable, we are talking about completely altering the financial model most of our clubs are reliant upon to remain a viable organization or business entity.

 5 Calls to Action for Pay-Less-to-Play

-We have seen tremendous growth in recent years since the advent of the DA (boys) and the ECNL (girls) when it comes to the level of play and the skills and abilities of our most talented youth players.
+We have seen tremendous growth in recent years in youth soccer when it comes to the level of play and the skills and abilities of our most talented youth players.

 However, we have made the assumption that this growth and improvement is directly related to the national structure of the competition instead of the increased quality of the coaches and the daily training environment these talented and committed coaches have established.

-We need to step back and ask ourselves if National Leagues, where players and their families are sometimes traveling 400 miles to play two league games over a weekend, staying in hotels for two or three nights, missing a day or two of school – are necessary as coaches improve and training standards for our most talents players continue to improve.
+We need to step back and ask ourselves if nation-wide leagues, where players and their families are sometimes traveling 400 miles to play two league games over a weekend, staying in hotels for two or three nights, missing a day or two of school – are necessary as coaches improve and training standards for our most talents players continue to improve.

 2. Educate Parents about Pathways